 Comparison across tools

 Choosing a workflow tool can be tricky, especially when many options present overlapping features.
-The following comparison table provide insights into each product’s highlights and offerings.
+The following comparison table provides insights into each product’s highlights and offerings.

 Integrated with Slack